 )

--- Primary partition: distributed by hash on user_id
+-- Primary partitioning: Hash distributed by user_id

 PARTITION BY HASH(user_id)